hyoungjoojin/notes/content/database-systems/query-execution/_index.md

 Operator fusion can also be applied to reduce the number of intermediate results created.

 This model is very inefficient, but could work for OLTP workloads where the amount of data processed is small.
-Since this model doesn't work well with large dataset OLTP and OLAP workloads, this model is rarely used, however systems like MonetDB uses this model.
+Since this model doesn't work well with OLTP workloads with large datasets or OLAP workloads, this model is rarely used.

+Systems like MonetDB use this model.
+MonetDB uses this model since MonetDB's operators are hard-coded instructions, making them iterate through large amounts of data faster than calling the next method repeatedly.
+The problem with this is that the intermediate results can be very large and therefore a method for storing and caching these intermediate results is required.

 ### Vectorized Model